Change Finder preferences on Mac

 Open folders in tabs instead of new windows

-Select what happens when you press and hold the Command key and double-click a folder.
+Open folders in tabs instead of windows when you press and hold the Command key and double-click a folder.

 Show these tags in the sidebar